 For each positive activity, the client will receive immediate, tangible rewards or the opportunity to be rewarded with a lottery system.
 These positive incentives work to negate the perceived positives associated with substance use.

-Motivational interviewing (MI), sometimes called motivational enhancement, is a form of talk therapy where the therapist works to increase the client’s intrinsic desire to begin or maintain recovery rather than depending on the therapist to provide continual motivation.
-MI can be used alone to treat substance use or in collaboration with other methods like cognitive-behavioral therapy to treat addiction to substances like:
+Motivational interviewing (MI), sometimes called motivational enhancement, is a form of talk therapy where the therapist works to increase the client’s intrinsic desire to begin or maintain recovery—rather than depending on the therapist to provide continual motivation.
+MI can be used alone to treat substance use or in collaboration with other methods like cognitive behavioral therapy (CBT) to treat addictions to substances like:

-The best news is that any type of drug addiction treatment can be started at anytime without waiting for the mythical “rock bottom.”
-All treatment will focus on the pros and cons of past substance use and the risks of continuing in the future.
-Many treatments will build healthy coping and communication skills to avoid use and triggers of use.
-There will be a focus in reinvesting time and energy towards productive actions and positive people.
+A drug and alcohol addiction treatment program can be started at any time—without waiting for “rock bottom.”
+Treatments can help build healthy coping and communication skills to avoid drug and alcohol use and triggers of use.
+There will be a focus in reinvesting time and energy in productive actions and positive people.

-If you are interested in learning more about effective treatment options for any stage of addiction or recovery, consider calling 1-888-744-0069 .
-Remember, waiting only allows more damage to your physical and mental health.
-Recovery does not have to wait.
+If you are interested in learning more about effective treatment options for any stage of addiction or recovery, consider calling American Addiction Centers (AAC).
+You can contact us free at at any time, day or night.
+You can also verify your health insurance coverage now.
+Remember, waiting can result in greater damage to your physical and mental health.
+Recovery does not have to be put on hold.